 Every day I wake up grateful that I kept fighting, kept moving forward, through all the pain and heartache.
-I no longer live in fear of becoming my mother, of continuing the cycle of abuse.
+I no longer live in fear of continuing the generational cycle of abuse.
 I live a life full of freedom and independence, of love and happiness.
-And my goal is to help you break similar harmful generational cycles or critical inner dialogue, and remind you that you are worthy of a life full of love and happiness as well.
+And my goal is to help you break similar harmful cycles of perfectionism, people pleasing, and shame, and remind you that you are worthy of a life full of love and happiness as you are NOW.

 While struggling with depression, anxiety, c-PTSD, to me, being "rejected" just reinforced an idea set in childhood that I was a burden, that I was too much.
 I felt unloved and unwanted.
 I felt like I had to apologize for my mere existence.

 For over ten years I battled suicidal thoughts and felt like I couldn't tell any one.
 I had convinced myself that if I disappeared, no one would care, no one would even notice.